Does my project need to be reviewed by the IRB?

 If YES: Your projects most likely needs IRB review.

 Certain activities have the characteristics of research but do not meet the regulatory definition of research needing IRB review.
+For information on the college policy with the use of human participants in instructional activities, please see Policy 3650 – Use of Human Participants in Instructional Activities.
+Please also review the Classroom Assignment Decision Tree.

 Examples of activities that may not need IRB review are: